 Trustees are expected to attend all of our regular and special meetings of the Board and all meetings of the committees on which they serve.
-In 2017, there were eleven meetings of the Board, and all of the current trustees attended at least 75% of the meetings of both the Board and committees on which they served, other than Mr. Chee, who attended 72% of our Board meetings.
+In 2018, there were nine meetings of the Board, and all of the current trustees attended at least 75% of the meetings of both the Board and committees on which they served, other than Mr. Allardice, who attended 67% of our Board meetings.

 We have a policy that trustees attend our annual meetings of shareholders.
-All of our trustees attended the 2017 Annual Meeting of Shareholders.
+Mr. Robards, Mr. Miller, Dr. Simon, and Mr. Penn attended the 2018 Annual Meeting of Shareholders.

 Our Board of Trustees has established three standing committees of the Board: Audit, Compensation, and Nominating and Corporate Governance.
 The charter for each committee, more fully describing the responsibilities of each committee, can be found on our website at www.earnreit.com under the "For Our Shareholders-Corporate Governance" section.
 Pursuant to their charters, each of these committees is comprised solely of independent trustees.
-The table below indicates our current committee membership and the number of times each committee met in 2017.
+The table below indicates our current committee membership and the number of times each committee met in 2018.